stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Conclusion
 ---

-It's a pretty good laptop with far better keyboard than 2016-2019y MacBook Pro.
+It's a pretty good laptop with way better keyboard than 2016-2019y MacBook Pro.
 Solid workstation and extremely good gaming machine.
 And easy to upgrade NVMe and RAM and WiFi modules.
 This Model supports NVMe up to 2Tb and RAM up to 64Gb.

 Major disadvantages is